pcrockett/mollysocket-fly/README.md

 distributor, and it requires no configuration whatsoever.
 It just needs to be installed and running.

 After you install a distributor, disable battery optimization for that app in Android settings.
-Don't worry; In my experience, ntfy has next to zero impact on battery life.
+Don't worry; In my experience, ntfy has next to zero impact on battery life when on WiFi, and is significantly better than Signal when on mobile data connections.

 **Install and configure Molly on your Android phone:**